 Provision of two opportunities for IPAC partners to send a dedicated e-blast to IADLEST membership (by and through IADLEST) that announces offerings by the IPAC member or information of unique interest or importance to IADLEST membership.
 E-blasts would be submitted to IADLEST for forwarding to the membership and would not come directly from the IPAC member.
 Content of the e-blast is subject to review and approval of IADLEST.

-Increase exposure with POSTS and Academy Directors;
+Expand exposure with POSTS and Academy Directors;

 Play a key role in recommendations for products and services;